bobg/mingo/Tour.md

    it needs at least Go 1.6.
    If it calls `bytes.Clone`,
    it needs at least Go 1.20.

+Each time it finds one of these, it may bump up its idea of the minimum Go version needed.

 Mingo refers to this process as a “scan,” and the behavior of the scan is controlled by a `Scanner`,